InsertKoinIO/koin/docs/reference/koin-core/injection-parameters.md

 ## Passing values to inject

-Given a definition, you can pass paramaters to that definition:
+Given a definition, you can pass parameters to that definition:

 ```kotlin
 class Presenter(val a : A, val b : B)